Language Resource Collection

 • POL X0106 02 shows it is a Polish film with subtitles but not in English.

-There is an anomaly to be aware of here.
-If a DVD is one of a series it is numbered concurrently so the Polish TV series DOM is listed as POL X0123 01 & POL X0123 02, though both DVDs are in Polish with English subtitles.
+There is an anomaly however, if a DVD is one of a series it is numbered concurrently so the Polish TV series DOM is listed as POL X0123 01 & POL X0123 02, though both DVDs are in Polish with English subtitles.